 4. Conflict related to divorce

 Divorce is never easy and smooth, prenup or no prenup.
+Even so, it’s no surprise that things can definitely be a lot more amiable when a prenup is in place.

 5. Protection of business

-When colleagues or partners decide to tie the knot, their vested interests must be taken care of some way.
+When colleagues or partners decide to tie the knot, their vested interests must be taken care of in some way.

 6. Lifestyle pattern

 There are no surprises, no hidden treasures and no huge debts that you are not aware of.
+When discussing a prenup, you end up talking about things couples should discuss before getting married.

 7. Cost associated with divorce